 1. J.T.
-Realmuto, C, PHI, age 30
+Realmuto*, C, PHI, age 30**

-4. Trevor Bauer, RHP, CIN, age 30
+2. Trevor Bauer*, RHP, CIN, age 30**

+Bauer took his spin and his stuff to another level this year, and he was simply one of the best pitchers in the Majors (National League-best 1.73 ERA and 276 ERA+).
+He is the only member of this year’s free-agent starter class coming off an elite season.
 The interesting wrinkle here is Bauer’s stated intention of signing only one-year deals to maximize his earnings for each individual season.
 We’ll see if he sticks with that strategy.

-5. George Springer, OF, HOU, age 31
+3. George Springer*, OF, HOU, age 31**

 6. Marcus Stroman*, RHP, NYM, age 29**